Baraa2nassar/RemindME/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
+- [x] Make the time reminders still work even if the reboots
-- [x] Add back to top links
+- [x] Friendly user timer, input: remindme in 1 hour 1 minut to "go walk my fish" it will work
-- [ ] Add Additional Templates w/ Examples
+- [x] let the user delete his/her own timer if they wanted to
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [x] add readME
-- [ ] Multi-language Support
+- [ ] use git command to debug the bot/update/restart it from discord
-    - [ ] Chinese
+- [ ] make a reocuring command for weekly meetings or weekly tasks
-    - [ ] Spanish
+- [ ] have a todo list

-See the [open issues](https://github.com/Baraa2nassar/RemindME/issues) for a full list of proposed features (and known issues).
+Check out [open issues](https://github.com/Baraa2nassar/RemindME/issues) to see any proposed features AKA issues.

 <p align="right">(<a href="#top">back to top</a>)</p>